Nitrokey/nitrokey-documentation/source/components/nitropad-nitropc/heads/factory-reset-heads2.rst

             :alt: confirm

       6. The integrity of your setup will be tested.
-         Deppending on your reason to perform the reset this can fail; continue with "Ok" anyway.
+         Depending on your reason to perform the reset this can fail; continue with "OK" anyway.

          .. figure:: /components/nitropad-nitropc/images/factory-reset-heads2/confirm-integrity.jpg
             :alt: confirm integrity